zencart/documentation/content/user/about_us/about.md

 ---
-title: Bug Reports, Code Contributions, Security and Fees
+title: About this site and the Zen Cart Project
-description: Zen Cart Bug Reports, Code Contributions, Security and Fees
+description: About the Zen Cart Project
 category: about_us
 weight: 10
 ---